tracim/tracim/docs/development/misc/create_new_app.md

 EXAMPLE = "example"
 ```

-Add the app to the properties of class ContentTypeList:
+Add the app to the properties of the class ContentTypeList:
 **backend/tracim_backend/app_models/contents.py**
 ```python
 @property